 Now we’re put in the position of having to define the terms.

-It’s a fact that one can’t know something that isn’t true.
+It’s a fact that one can’t know something that isn’t true (if it doesn’t exist–isn’t–then how can you possibly know it?).
 Knowledge requires truth—facts.
 Fact represents what is.
 What isn’t counts for nothing.
 To be ethical it is first necessary to acknowledge and affirm the facts, accept them, and apply this knowledge, honestly.
-Be honest first to yourself, then to others.
-Venture to do no harm while doing so.
+Be honest first to yourself, then to others; then venture to do no harm while doing so.
 It’s really that simple.